-- For sensors and ECA VMs, you must have a valid API key to make changes through the REST API and complete the procedures below.
-(See Generate an API key ...) - For RevealX 360, you must have valid REST API credentials to make changes through the REST API and complete the procedures below.
-(See Create REST API credentials ...)
+- Familiarize yourself with the ExtraHop REST API Guide  to learn how to navigate the ExtraHop REST API Explorer. - For sensors and the ExtraHop console, you must have a valid API key to make changes through the REST API and complete the procedures below.
+(See Generate an API key 2.) - For RevealX 360, you must have valid REST API credentials to make changes through the REST API and complete the procedures below.
+(See Create REST API credentials .)